icedevml/react-native-hce-module-ios/packages/host-card-emulation/README.md

 Host Card Emulation Module for React Native on iOS and Android platforms.

 > [!NOTE]
 > Pull requests are welcome!
-Please [report an issue](https://github.com/icedevml/react-native-host-card-emulation/issues) if you are running into any difficulties.
+Please [report an issue](https://github.com/icedevml/react-native-host-card-emulation/issues) if you encounter any difficulties.

 > [!IMPORTANT]
 > As per Apple's policy, **Host Card Emulation feature is only available for users based in the European